masslab/HARproject/README.md

 - use dplyr `filter` to create nameKey for only those variables that are included in final data set
 - recode the activity using plyr `mapvalues`
 - `cbind` the activity and subject data to the data frame
-- make an intermediate data frame that is grouped by activity and subject using `group_by`
+- make an intermediate data frame (almostTidyData) that is grouped by activity and subject using `group_by`
-- use `lapply` and `summarise` to calculate the averages of each variable by group
+- use `lapply` and dplyr `summarise` to calculate the averages of each variable by group
 - create subdirectory to contain the output to working directory (tidyFiles)
 - write final output: tidyData.txt
 - write nameKey.txt